 Frequently Asked Questions:

-Whether you receive a tax refund in 2024 and, if so, the amount you receive depends on numerous factors including whether you worked more than one job in the past year and whether you have any outstanding government debts.
+Whether you receive a tax refund and, if so, the amount you receive depends on numerous factors including whether you worked more than one job in the past year and whether you have any outstanding government debts.
 Most employers follow the ATO guidelines and withhold the correct amount of tax, so if you have the same job throughout the year and regular income, your employer should have withheld the correct amount of tax from your wages, meaning you should not expect a high refund.
 However, the more deductions you can claim, the higher your refund will be.

 The best way to verify your return is to get advice from an experienced tax professional, such as one of the consultants at H&R Block.
 We offer a FREE* second look assessment service that will help you to identify if any amendments are needed.